 3. You (or your parents if you are under 18 years of age) must inform the school before your course starts if you will not allow us to use such images.
 Parents of under 18s will receive a Parental Consent form which must be completed and returned to us.
 Students over the age of 18 must inform us on day one of the course.

-2. We expect students to behave reasonably at all times (including when online or using any form of messaging or social media) towards other students and school staff and to respect cultural, racial and religious differences.
+2. We expect students to behave reasonably and respectfully (including when online or using any form of messaging or social media) at all times towards other students and school staff and to respect cultural, racial and religious differences.
 We expect all students to uphold the core British values of democracy, individual liberty, tolerance, and the rule of law.

 3. WSE reserves the right to refuse admission to any student or to dismiss any student from school or accommodation without refund of tuition fees in the event of misconduct, unsatisfactory attendance or work, or any other reason deemed necessary by the Senior Management Team such as an undisclosed physical or mental medical condition.